deepchecks/deepchecks/docs/source/user-guide/vision/VisionData.rst

 in a way that directly outputs the data in the required format or convert an existing dataset.
 We will demonstrate the second option.

-Assume a tensorflow dataset object that outputs a batch of images and labels as a tuple of (images, labels).
+In the following example, we have a tensorflow dataset object that outputs a batch of images and labels as a tuple of (images, labels).
 We will use the `map <https://www.tensorflow.org/api_docs/python/tf/data/Dataset#map>`_ function to convert the data into :doc:`Deepchecks' format </user-guide/vision/supported_tasks_and_formats>`.